aks-devXP/AI-Dashboard/README.md

 # AI Avatar Dashboard

-A modern, responsive React + Tailwind CSS dashboard for managing AI-generated avatars.
+A modern, responsive React + Tailwind CSS dashboard for managing custom avatars.
 This project is designed as a SaaS starter template, featuring modular components, beautiful UI, and a clean codebase ready for expansion.

 ## Features